-For us that salad is this Simple Cranberry Arugula Side Salad.
-With just four salad ingredients and an easy-to-whip-up homemade vinaigrette, this easy arugula salad is the perfect way to add a leafy greens to your meal.
+Do you ever just crave a simple greens salad?
+For us that salad is this easy arugula and cranberry saald.
+With just four salad ingredients and an easy-to-whip-up homemade vinaigrette, this easy side salad is the perfect way to add leafy greens to your meal.

 Ready to learn how to make this easy, 5-minute arugula salad?
 Let’s do it!

 First, whip up a batch of homemade white wine vinaigrette.

-The basic recipe for a vinaigrette is:
+Our basic recipe for a vinaigrette is:

 - three parts olive oil to one part vinegar